gustavohdev/gustavohdev/README.md

 ## 🌱 Currently Exploring

-  - Architechtures in AWS.
+  - Architechtures in AWS
-  - The cons and pros about NoSQL and SQL databases in different fields, always thinking about ACID.
+  - The cons and pros about NoSQL and SQL databases in different areas
-  - Directus CMS.
+  - Directus CMS
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
+  - GraphQL
+  - E2E Tests with Playwright
+  - PWA
   - ~~Building server-side applications with Django, a powerful Python web framework. ( I will find time )~~
   - ~~Taking a peep at GoLang. ( I will find time )~~
-  - Coralogix and DataDog
+  - ~~Coralogix and DataDog~~
-  - GraphQL
-  - E2E Tests with Playwright
-  - Stripe
+  - ~~Stripe~~

  ## 🏆 Achievements

-- 🌟 CodeWars - Kyu 225 - January 2025
+- 🌟 CodeWars - Kyu Score: 241

 ## 📬 Get in Touch